With the end of the financial year coming up soon, I thought I would provide some general tax strategies for property investors to consider:

-They will normally provide a monthly and annual statement.
+They will normally provide monthly and annual statements.

 Ensure you have all bank statements showing interest expense.

-The annual statement should show a summary of interest expense.
+The annual statement should show a summary of interest expenses.

 A specialist property accountant can assist by ensuring all allowable tax deductions are made.